peachnuts/Multiprogramming/README.md

 ## How to use?
 The user can find an example in [`src/main.py`](https://github.com/peachnuts/Multiprogramming/blob/main/src/main.py), which includes a list of different circuits.

-Another example of finding the ground state of Deuteron using VQE can be found in [`src/VQE/deuteron_test.py`](https://github.com/peachnuts/Multiprogramming/blob/main/src/VQE/deuteron_test.py).
+Another example of finding the ground state energy of Deuteron using VQE can be found in [`src/VQE/deuteron_test.py`](https://github.com/peachnuts/Multiprogramming/blob/main/src/VQE/deuteron_test.py).

 Here are some notes: